Last Updated on January 7, 2021

 A set of 240 specially-filled pencils come in a case with a custom inscription on each pencil.

 Have a unique piece of art created from your cremated remains.
-Art from Ashes will have your ashes put into the glass of a beautiful blown glass vase, be the beautiful centerpiece at every party.
+Artful Ashes will have your ashes put into the glass of a beautiful blown glass piece.

 This plucky UK based shop will have your ashes pressed into a set of vinyl records.